Departmental

 Summary of Departmental

-- Popularity of “Departmental”: The poem “Departmental” by Robert Frost, a great American poet, and writer, is not only a melodious poetic piece but also a representative of dutiful performers.
+- Popularity of “Departmental”: The poem ‘Departmental’ was written by Robert Frost, a great American poet and writer.
+The poem is melodious and also representative of dutiful performers.
 It first appeared in his poetic collection, North of Boston, in 1914.
-This beautiful metaphorical poem presents the situation of a dead ant and the rituals performed in the ant colony with the Queen’s ordering the burial and the other tasks to be performed with decorum.
+This extended metaphorical poem presents the situation of a dead ant and the rituals performed in the ant colony with the Queen’s ordering the burial and the other tasks to be performed with decorum.
 The unique poetic quality of the piece lies in the use of heroic couplets, transforming the poem into a lyric.

 - Major Themes in “Departmental”: Specialized behavior, departmental working, and dutiful situations are three major thematic strands of this poem.
 The poem has beautifully presented a dutiful ant and her working in the condition when one of their comrades is dead.
 She immediately communicates this information to the bureaucracy and the situation is brought under control.
 This specialized behavior is also the hallmark of human beings and organizations established by them.
 The departments work exactly like that in a hierarchical manner and the duties are performed in a routine.

-Analysis of Poetic Devices Used in “Departmental”
+Analysis of Poetic Devices Used in Departmental

 - Allegory: The poem shows the story of an ant and the working of the ant colony to demonstrate his understanding of the human world.
 This is an allegorical poetic story.